settinghead/risevision-documentation/README.md

 bower intall
 ```

 * You can write new docs under the _post directory.
-Folder inside this directory is used to separate the content.
+Folders inside this directory is used to separate the content.
-When creating a new post pay attention on the YALM front matter block:
+Pay attention on the YALM front matter block when creating a new post:
 ```markdown
 ---
 layout: post